Clubs & Activities

 Prom Committee

-The Prom Committee is made up of juniors who plan their prom for that year.
-It is the responsibility of the committee to choose a theme, location, invitations, food and music for the prom.
+The Prom Committee is made up of Juniors who plan their prom for that year.
+It is the responsibility of the committee to choose a theme, location, invitations, food, and music for the prom.
 They also sell tickets and design and construct the decorations for the dance.
-Each year, the executive board of the Junior class decides how they want to choose the Prom Committee.
+Each year, the Executive Board of the Junior class decides how they want to choose the Prom Committee.
 Volunteers are always welcome.
-Advisor: Ms. Hilinski khilinski@falmouthschools.org or Ms. Julea hjulea@falmouthschools.org
+Advisor: Ms. Hilinski: khilinski@falmouthschools.org or Ms. Julea: hjulea@falmouthschools.org

 Science Bowl